cpske/ISP/assignment/week12.md

 4. Please **do not** require someone install a database like MySQL or PostgreSQL.
 Use a lightweight database, such as SQLite for Python projects or H2 for Play (whatever is included with Play).
 5. How to run the application and verify its working.

-## Your Peers with Validate Your Instructions
+### Your Peers with Validate Your Installation Instructions

 Other students will be assigned to follow your instructions and run your app.